mmuellersoppart/known-knowledge/README.md

 A web application built for collaborative knowledge archiving and transmission.
 This proposal hopes to accomplish at least the following

-* Knowledge from any educational material can interface with eachother.
+* All educational material can interface with eachother.
 	* e.g. determine the overlap between your high school biology class and a college level one.

-* Easily define your own knowledge tree
+* Easily store your knowledge and take ownership over how it's structured based off your interests.

-* Knowledge is always attached with study materials
+* Create the expectation that all knowledge should come with study materials.

-* Map out the order for which prerequisites of different skills and professions could be learned.
+* Map out the prerequisites for skills and even professions.

-* Establish a marketplace for lessons, exercises, and tests so we can stop rewriting those and use the most effective material (or maybe the most liked).
+* Establish a marketplace for lessons, exercises, and tests so we can stop rewriting those and let the best material emerge.

-* Track users’ learning to fill knowledge gaps
+* Track users’ learning for tailored coaching using techniques like spaced repetition.

-* Track user’s learning to point out when a concept hasn’t been engaged with for a while and may go stale.

 ## How is knowledge stored?